Your Tax Year End checklist for 2025/26

 Introduction

 There are three primary methods through which you can pay yourself as a business owner tax efficiently.
 This involves withdrawing profits from your limited company: salary, dividends, and pension contributions (though the latter involves setting aside funds from the company for future use).
-Alternatively, profits can be retained within the company and later accessed through the sale proceeds.
+Alternatively, profits can be retained within the company and later accessed through the sale proceeds or dividends.

 The primary consideration in choosing among these methods is the net benefit to the owner in terms of payment structure.
 While nobody enjoys paying taxes or national insurance, optimising these payments to maximise benefits is prudent.
 Paying taxes isn’t necessarily negative if it results in more money in your pocket when you need it.